-Dr. Maribel Garcia is a product of El Monte City Schools having attended Columbia School and graduated from El Monte High School.
-Armed with a passion for educating and empowering El Monte youth, Dr. Garcia embarked on her teaching career in 1998 at the very school she attended – Columbia School.
+Dr. Maribel Garcia is the Superintendent of the El Monte City School District.
+Dr. Garcia is a product of El Monte City Schools having attended Columbia School and graduated from El Monte High School.
+Armed with a passion for educating and empowering El Monte youth, she embarked on her teaching career in 1998 at the very school she attended – Columbia School.
 Aiming to effect greater change on behalf of students, Dr. Garcia served as Assistant Principal of Rio Hondo School, and later, Columbia School.
 In 2008 she became principal at Columbia where she implemented systems that drastically improved the school’s standing.
 In 2013 she was appointed as Superintendent.
 Dr. Garcia attended UCLA and earned a Bachelor's Degree in Political Science and a Doctoral Degree in Educational Leadership.
 She is an active member of the El Monte community, serving on boards and supports organizations that promote quality of life, access to resources, and equitable opportunities for El Monte students.
 Dr. Garcia enjoys traveling, reading and spending time with her family and friends.

 Virginia Castro is the Assistant Superintendent of Educational Services.
 Castro steps up from her position as Director of Instruction and is eager to take on her new role.
 She has used her influential leadership to help develop itinerant music, dual language, musical theater and STEAM summer programs.
 She has continued to promote a culture of effective professional learning communities, and to facilitate positive relationship development among the educational community.
 As the daughter of immigrant parents, Virginia began school as an English learner.
 Experiencing the struggles of being an English learner has provided her with insight, knowledge and familiarity.
 She has used these tools and served as an expert panelist on MSNBC’s Education Nation where she highlighted her work with a model Dual Language School and her focus on ensuring the success of all subgroups, including English learners.
 Castro began her career as an elementary school teacher in her hometown of Baldwin Park.
 She then became a middle school teacher, and moved into administration as assistant principal and then later was appointed principal.
 Under her leadership, her school transformed from one of the lowest to one of the top performing schools in the Baldwin Park School District.
 Castro is married and has two daughters.
 She enjoys spending time with her family, yoga, travel and good food.